CaiGroup/pyfish_tools/README.md

 - Stitch nuclear and cytoplasm masks so that two separate sub-cellular analysis can be performed
 - Use an interactive python script to quantify antibody stains or intron spots (look at readme.txt file in scripts/requested_scripts/stain_intron_quant_scripts)

-## Setting up the Conda environment

-To set up your Conda environment, please run the following yml file: `conda env create -f python3.7.yml`

-## Copying the pipeline folder

-To begin using pyFISH tools, copy the pipeline folder into your raw images directory by running the following command: `cp -r /path/to/pyfish_tools /path/to/raw/images/`

-Outputs will be generated into a directory called "output" within the pyfish_tools directory.